KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 a return to potentiality
 before reemergence.

-This rhythm echoes the cosmic pulse.
+This rhythm resonates with the cosmic pulse.

 The Resonant does not think about these stages,
 they live them.